 What is a Service Charge?

-A service charge, also called a service fee, refers to the fee collected to pay for services that relate to the product or service that is being purchased.
-In other words, a service charge is an additional charge for service provided for the purchase of a product or service.
-For example, a service charge is typically added to your bill in a restaurant to pay for the waiter or waitress that comes and services your table.
+A service charge, also called a service fee, refers to a fee collected to pay for services that relate to a product or service that is being purchased.
+In other words, a service charge is an additional charge for the service provided with the purchase of a product or service.
+For example, a service charge is typically added to your bill in a restaurant to pay for the waiter or waitress who comes and services your table.

 Service Charges in Different Industries

-Service charges come in different names depending on the industry concerned.
+Service charges come with different names, depending on the industry concerned.
 For example:

-A monthly fee is charged to the account holder for maintaining a checking or savings account with the associated bank.
-For example, TD Canada charges different monthly maintenance fees for their different checking accounts.
+A monthly fee is typically charged to account holders for maintaining a checking or savings account with a bank.
+For example, TD Canada charges different monthly maintenance fees for their various checking accounts.

-A service fee as a percentage of the total bill for restaurants and hotels are common.
+A service fee as a percentage of the total bill for restaurants and hotels is commonplace.
 For example, in British Columbia, there is an unspoken rule to tip (service fee) at least 10% for restaurant dine-ins or deliveries.

-In addition to the electricity, some utilities providers impose service charges in addition to the electricity used.
-For example, Hydro Quebec imposes a number of service charges such as initial installation charge, monthly meter reading charge, etc.
+In addition to the actual bill for power, most utility providers impose service charges in addition to the charges for electricity used.
+For example, Hydro Quebec imposes a number of service charges, such as an initial installation charge, monthly meter reading charge, etc.

 Airbnb Service Charges

 Airbnb charges a 3% fee, which is taken out of the total reservation amount.
-In addition, taxes such as value-added tax (VAT) may be added on top of the service charge depending on the location of the listing.
+In addition, taxes such as value-added tax (VAT) may be added on top of the basic service charge, depending on the location of the listing.

-Airbnb charges a 5%-15% fee that varies depending on the cost of the subtotal.
-The more expensive the subtotal, the lower the service charge percentage.
+Airbnb charges a 5-15% fee that varies depending on the cost of the rental.
+The more expensive the rental, the lower the service charge percentage.

-A service charge refers to an additional fee collected for providing the initial product or service.
+A service charge refers to an additional fee collected for providing a product or service.
 It is typically collected when there are interactions between a consumer and the company involved.
-Depending on the industry, service charges have different names – booking fees (hotels), maintenance fees (banking), and security fees (travel).
+Depending on the industry, such charges have different names – such as booking fees (hotels), maintenance fees (banking), and security fees (travel).